How to Set Achievable Staff Growth Goals

 Measurable

 You need to identify the metrics you will use to determine if you are meeting or falling short of your goal.
 This makes achieving a goal more tangible because it provides a concrete way to measure progress.
-For example, it would be incredibly difficult to measure how you have improved your customer experience — that could mean anything.
-The goal of, “Increasing the average response score on our annual customer service survey from 7 to 9” is a measurable metric.
+For example, measuring how you have improved your customer experience would be tough — that could mean anything.
+The goal of “Increasing the average response score on our annual customer service survey from 7 to 9” is a measurable metric.

 Achievable

 Your recruitment goals and objectives are meant to inspire and motivate your team to bring in successful new employees who are aligned with your business goals and can help you achieve them.
 On the other hand, if your hiring goals are so far-fetched that you will never be able to meet them, that inspiration can quickly turn into discouragement.
-For example, if you currently have a 30 person staff, a goal for hiring 100 new employees in the next six months may not be realistic — and likely is not aligned with your capacity needs and budget, either.
+For example, if you currently have a 30-person staff, a goal for hiring 100 new employees in the next six months may not be realistic — and likely is not aligned with your capacity needs and budget.

 Relevant

 This means creating staff growth goals that actually fit into your broader business goals.
-For example, if one of your objectives is to scale back the production of an item that is not performing well on the market, it would not make sense to have a goal of hiring additional production staff.
+For example, if one of your objectives is to scale back the production of an item that could be performing better on the market, it would not make sense to have a goal of hiring additional production staff.

-Instead, you may want to hire additional customer service representatives to handle customer feedback or a higher volume of return requests, or research and development specialists to start brainstorming a new product to replace it.
+Instead, you may hire additional customer service representatives to handle customer feedback or a higher volume of return requests or research and development specialists to start brainstorming a new product to replace it.

 Timely